tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ### Revel in Pain

-One battle per day while you are raging, increase your AC by 1 every time you are damaged by an enemy’s attack.
+One battle per full recovery while you are raging, increase your AC by 1 every time you are damaged by an enemy’s attack.
 This AC bonus cannot exceed the escalation die (to a maximum of 6).

 #### Champion Feat

-You can now use Revel In Pain in two battles per day.
+You can now use Revel In Pain in two battles per full recovery.

 #### Epic Feat